lsst-sitcom/sitcomtn-063/index.rst

     Sample jitter plot for one exposure.

 We see that there are outliers due to electrical spikes.
-We deal with this by removing all points that are 10 :math:`\sigma` from the overall jitter.
-We then make a histogram of jitter for each exposure.
+We remove all points that are 10 :math:`\sigma` outliers and then compute the rms jitter based on that.
+We then plot the histograms of jitter for all images below.

 For the different offset tests, we see: